Ruilx/dumpobj/README.md

   - None: adds a Ref@ attr pointing to the already-seen object id
 - get_str_if_recur() -> str | Ellipsis | None
 - register_handle(t: type, handle: Callable[[Node, object, int], Node]): add/override type handlers
-- dump(obj: object) -> Node: start a new dump pass and return the root node
+- dump_raw(obj: object) -> Node: start a new dump pass and return the root node
+- dump(obj: object) -> Generator[Any, Any, None]: render via the configured formatter, yielding printable lines/items

 Attributes collected per type are controlled by an internal `attr_config`.
 For example, containers and strings include `@`, `__len__`, and `__sizeof__`.